bc0la/cucmber/README.md

 ## NOTE:

-very much a work in progress, I am making and breaking things in other branches that may or may now be working. feedback welcome!
+very much a work in progress, I am making and breaking things to clean this up in other branches that may or may not be working. feedback welcome!